Viacheslav Chornovil: Ninth congress, 1999 presidential election, split in Rukh

-At Rukhs ninth congress, held from 12–13 December 1998, Chornovil announced the party's strategy for the 1999 presidential election.
+At Rukhs ninth congress, held from 12 to 13 December 1998, Chornovil announced the party's strategy for the 1999 presidential election.
 Titled "Forwards, to the east", it called for greater focus on the populations of eastern and southern Ukraine while maintaining its opposition to the establishment of Russian as a co-official language with Ukrainian.

 At the same congress, Chornovil announced his intention to contest the presidency for a second time in the 1999 election.
 (Note: The Encyclopedia of Modern Ukraine has claimed that Chornovil refused to participate in the election, but this is rejected by Hai-Nyzhnyk and Chornovil's son Taras.)
 Chornovil and Hennadiy Udovenko were the two primary candidates from Rukh to be nominated for the presidency; the final decision was intended to be made at a later date.
 According to Viktor Pynzenyk, leader of the centre-right Reforms and Order Party, he and Chornovil also attempted to persuade Viktor Yushchenko, Governor of the National Bank of Ukraine, to run for the presidency in 1999.

 By this time, a split between members of Rukh who regarded Chornovil as an outdated figure and those who supported him was becoming increasingly apparent.
 Opponents of Chornovil within the party regarded him as overly-authoritarian, disrespectful of party rules and too close to Kuchma; Chornovil's supporters likewise regarded his opponents as too close to Kuchma and supported by monied interests.
 Ukrainian historian Pavlo Hai-Nyzhnyk has said that Chornovil withdrew his name from the presidential nomination in January 1999 and according to the Jamestown Foundation he endorsed Udovenko, though Chornovil's son Taras has disputed this, saying he was still campaigning for the presidency until his death.
 (Note: English-language Ukrainian diaspora newspaper The Ukrainian Weekly wrote in their April 1999 memorial issue for Chornovil that he had been supporting and campaigning for Udovenko at the time of his death.
 The National Democratic Institute also wrote in October 1999 that Chornovil had lent his support to Udovenko, leading to the split in Rukh.
 The Ukrainian Independent Information Agency described Chornovil as Kuchma's "main rival" (головний конкурент) in the 1999 election in a 2021 article, while academic Stanislav Ovsiienko called Chornovil a "competing candidate" to Kuchma in a 2022 journal article.)